 ERAM is operational at 20 Air Route Traffic Control Centers – also known as en-route centers – throughout the United States and at the FAA Academy in Oklahoma City, OK.

-Other FAA air traffic facilities, including Terminal Radar Approach Control (TRACON) facilities and towers, will be connected to en route centers via ERAM, along with the Command Center in Herndon, Va., automated flight service stations, and other agencies, including the Department of Homeland Security, the Department of Defense and the U.S. Customs and Border Protection.
+Other FAA air traffic facilities, including Terminal Radar Approach Control facilities and towers, are connected to en route centers via ERAM.
+The system also connects with the FAA’s Command Center in Warrenton, Va., automated flight service stations, and other agencies, including the Department of Homeland Security, the Department of Defense and U.S. Customs and Border Protection.

 ERAM increases capacity and improves efficiency in the nation’s skies.
 It enables en route controllers at each center to track 1,900 aircraft at a time.
 Coverage extends beyond facility boundaries, enabling controllers to handle additional traffic more efficiently.